52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 ![HelgolandDiagramData.png](../images/HelgolandDiagramData.png "Helgoland Diagram")

+1. By clicking here you can highlight the timeseries
+1. Here you can enable or disable the visibility of the data in the diagram.
+1. Here you can style the timeseries
 1. By clicking on the star you can add the timeseries data to your favorites.
-You can see your selected favorites under the `Favorites` tab.
-1. The arrow shows and hides the information below the arrow.
-It also shows and hides the option to export your `Data as CSV (Zip-Archive)`.
-1. Here you can enable or disable the visibility of the data in the diagram.
-1. Here you can open a window with a map of the measurement station.
-1. By clicking on the pencil you can change the color of the displayed data in the diagram.
 1. Here you can delete the timeseries data from the diagram.
+1. Here you can configurate the diagram settings
+1. This button clears all data from the diagram.
+1. Here you can save a link to you clipboard to share your diagram
+1. Here you can see your saved favorites
+1. By clicking on the plus you can add more timeseries to the diagram
 1. By moving the red window or the edges of the window you can adjust the displayed period of time.
-1. This button clears all data from the diagram.

 > ####### Activity 5
 >